 Primarily elder workers with higher salaries get the axe, as it is a quick and easy way to cut costs.
 However, other users on “The Layoff” report that while they received no news of someone getting the axe, younger talent is recruited under similar job descriptions as their own.
 This could mean that SAP is preparing for the layoff of elder staff members while ensuring that their jobs still get done, however poorly.

 Loyal employees getting the axe means that some of the most respected and experienced talent of SAP has to go, for example Thomas Jung.
-His departure was met with a lot of sympathy for Thomas Jung himself, but also with a lot of confusion as to why he had to leave in the first place.
+His departure was met with a lot of sympathy for Thomas Jung himself and a lot of confusion and outrage as well.
+Maybe this lead SAP to offer him another position in the company’s SAP Cloud Business group as part of its Technology and Architecture team, as he indicated on his LinkedIn profile.

 This is not to say that younger employees are off the hook, as other users on “The Layoff” also reported that some of the fired staff members had only very recently joined the company.
 This is also not to say that SAP discriminates against elder workers, as they could face an age discrimination lawsuit if they did.